 Business Emphasis.
 An optional emphasis in business within the interdisciplinary social science major is available.
-For additional information, refer to the statement on the Business Emphasis listed below.
+For additional information, refer to the statement on the Business Empha-

-Academic advisers in the College's Interdisciplinary Studies office in South Kedzie Hall assist students in developing individualized programs of study, taking into consideration students' interests and career or educational objectives.
-Students are required to consult with one of these academic advisers on enrollment in the major and once a year thereafter.
-Each student's program of study, and any changes in the program, must be approved in writing by an academic adviser in the Interdisciplinary Studies office.
+Academic advisors in the college's Interdisciplinary Studies office assist students in developing individualized programs of study, taking into consideration students' interests and career or educational objectives.
+Students are required to consult with one of these academic advisors on enrollment in the major and once a year thereafter.
+Each student's program of study, and any changes in the program, must be approved in writing by an academic advisor in the Interdisciplinary Studies office.

-To meet both the disciplinary cognate requirement and the interdisciplinary concentration requirement, students select courses from extensive lists of courses that are periodically reviewed and revised by College faculty.
+To meet the requirements of the major, students select courses from extensive lists of courses that are periodically reviewed and revised by college faculty.
 Those lists are available in the Interdisciplinary Studies office.